gf2p8affineqb/controllable-party-miitopia-3ds/README.md

 to compile the patch, you'll need:
 - [armips](https://github.com/Kingcom/armips)
 - [flips](https://github.com/Alcaro/Flips)
-- decompressed `code.bin` from your miitopia dump placed
+- decompressed `code.bin` from your miitopia dump placed in the project root

 then you can just use `make REGION` to compile the patch, replacing `REGION` with one of the following values based on your dump's region:
   - `us` for the north american version